How and Why to do a Relationship Check Up Now

 Do you wait to see the dentist until something hurts?

-Or do you go for regular check ups?
-As with other health related issues, the sooner you catch something, the easier it is to fix!
+Or do you go to the doctor for regular check-ups?
+As with other health-related issues, the sooner you catch relationship problems, the easier they are to fix.

 A yearly relationship consultation can take anywhere from one to four sessions.
 It is not a substitute for couples or marriage counseling.
 To gauge where you’re at in your relationship, you might want to try this relationship quiz and see how you do!

 When the relationship between men and women was hierarchical, the gender roles were defined.
 Everyone knew their place in the hierarchy.
 Men and women knew how to behave because each had a defined role.